oduwa/RWAndroidTryout/Part1_edited.markdown

 Here you're simply calling through to the drawing method on your new class, passing the provided canvas and rect instances.

 Build and run by clicking **Run\Run 'wear'**, and then when prompted select the Android Wear emulator that's already running and click **OK**.
-Once the watch face has been installed we should see the following in the emulator:
+Once the watch face has been installed you should see something like this in the emulator:

 ![](Images/time.png)

 Nice work!
 You've successfully created your first Android Wear watch face.
 But why stop here?!
-There's more stuff we can add - like the date!
+There's more stuff you can add - like the date!

 ## Drawing the date